caioocardoso/INF008/README.md

 ## Compilation and Execution

-The project is managed using Maven. [cite_start]No IDE is required to run the application.

-Follow these steps to run the system from your terminal:

 **1. Compile the Project**

-Navigate to the project's root directory (where the `pom.xml` is located) and run the following command to compile the source code and package it into a `.jar` file:
+Navigate to the project's root directory and run the following command to compile the source code and package it into a `.jar` file:

 ```bash
 mvn package